IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_job.rst

   bastion (False, list, None)
     Complete target details with the user inputs and the system generated data.

+  command_object (True, str, None)
+    (Required for new resource) Name of the Schematics automation resource.

+  command_name (True, str, None)
+    (Required for new resource) Schematics job command name.

+  command_options (False, list, None)
+    Command line options for the command.

+  job_inputs (False, list, None)
+    Job inputs used by an action.

   id (False, str, None)